vacuumlabs/react-custom-validation/README.md

 To make the show/hide validity recommendations work properly, one also needs to notify the validation library about some user actions.
-For this purpose, `fieldEvent` prop is provided to the React component which should be used for this purpose (see more [here](https://github.com/vacuumlabs/validation/tree/change-api#handleevent)).
+For this purpose, `fieldEvent` and `connectField` props are provided to the React component which should be used for this purpose (see more [here](https://github.com/vacuumlabs/validation/tree/change-api#handleevent)).

 In return, the validation library provides one with data on validity and